 This particular report is the result of a workshop given by Wayne Campbell to the Convention on International Trade in Endangered Species of Wildlife Fauna and Flora (CITES) in Vancouiver 1987.
 Participants to the conference were from enforcement agencies throughout North American and all agreed that correct identification of birds of prey was critical for their work, especially during investigations.
 They also wanted simple keys, easy to understand, that could quickly and accurately be used by enforcement officers.
 The present keys have been developed to meet that end.
 Future reports will appear from time-to-time as new enforcement techniques are developed and other training techniques and information becomes available.

 Turnbull, Graham W., Campbell, R. Wayne.
 1989.
 Illustrated Keys to the Identification of the Birds of Prey of British Columbia.
 Ministry of Environment.
-Information Report.
+Information Report (ENV).
 1